UPPMAX/bianca_workshops/docs/beginner/ides/README.md

     - Start the favorite IDE on Bianca

 - Go to the UPPMAX documentation of the [IDEs on Bianca](http://docs.uppmax.uu.se/software/ides_on_bianca/)
-- Get the IDE that got the most votes to run on Bianca, by following its documentation.
-If you really want to run another IDE, you may do so!
-When done, do exercise 2.

 ???- question "If you chose Jupyter"